foobaz/retune/README.md

 ### How it works
 Retune does not depend on any 3rd party Python packages, only the standard library.
 It does depend on the `ffmpeg` command line tool to get bitrates and to do the encoding.
+Retune was developed with Python 3.6 and also tested with Python 3.8.

 By default Retune uses all CPU cores to encode files in parallel, and it can take hours to encode large libraries - roughly 1 hour per 100 GB of music.
 If